MathVC: An LLM-Simulated Multi-Character Virtual Classroom for Mathematics Education

 }

 • Sai Adith Senthil Kumar^, Hao Yan^, Saipavan Perepa, Murong Yue, and Ziyu Yao.
 "Can LLMs Simulate Personas with Reversed Performance?
-A Benchmark for Counterfactual Instruction Following."
-Preprint, 2025.
+A Systematic Investigation for Counterfactual Instruction Following in Math Reasoning Context."
+Social Simulation with LLMs workshop at COLM 2025.
 [Paper]

 •